Wix review – the ultimate multitool

 |Business Basic||All the main eCommerce features for effortless selling: get the best plan HERE!||$23/month|

 |Business Unlimited||Subscription sales, dropshipping, and product review features added||$27/month|

 |Business VIP||Everything: loyalty program, sales tax calculation, and priority support||$49/month|

 And if you're more of a visual learner, I'll also leave this screenshot with all the eCommerce features of these plans, compared.

-Overall, during this Wix review, I found all three of eCommerce plans to offer genuinely excellent value.
-Unlike with some other platforms, there’s no transaction fee tied to any of them.
-Also, some features (such as abandoned cart recovery), are rarely seen in plans that cheap.
+Overall, during this Wix review, I found all three eCommerce plans to offer genuinely excellent value.
+Unlike with some other platforms, there's no transaction fee tied to any of them.
+Also, some advanced features (such as abandoned cart recovery), are rarely seen in plans that cheap.

 So, which of these three plans is best for you?

 - Business Basic is an excellent entry option including all the right tools for a small personal or family operation.